apache/apex-core/README.md

 [Malhar](https://github.com/apache/incubator-apex-malhar) is a library of application building blocks and examples that will help you build out your first Apex application quickly.

-Documentation build and hosting process is explained in [docs/README.md].
+Documentation build and hosting process is explained in [docs README](docs/README.md).

 ##Contributing